The Dunedin School of Medicine has a number of events running in 2018 in support of its postgraduate community.

 This workshop will suit students undertaking research towards any postgraduate degree including PGDip, Honours, Masters and PhD level.

-Do you have research that's worth exhibiting?
+Do you have a research masterpiece that's worth exhibiting?
 Join us for our annual postgraduate poster competition where students from across DSM display their research in an artistic setting and compete for top prizes.

 Dunedin Public Art Gallery

-*Precedes the Health Research Excellence Awards commencing at 5pm.
+*Precedes the Health Research Excellence Awards which commence at at 5pm.

 Your poster will be judged by a panel of senior DSM academics and the winner(s) will be announced at the Health Research Excellence Awards.